 In Search of Powder

-On September 12, Abraham Whipple sailed for Bermuda.
-He was ordered to take away the gunpowder without any communication with the inhabitants of Bermuda, if possible, as Washington did not want to be involved in politics.
-He was to use Washington’s letter in bargaining if necessary.
+On Sept.
+12, 1775, Abraham Whipple sailed for Bermuda.
+He had orders to take away the gunpowder without any communication with the inhabitants of Bermuda, if possible.
+Washington, a military commander, did not want to get involved in international politics.
+Whipple could use Washington’s letter in bargaining, if necessary.

-when Whipple arrived in Bermuda, his ship was first mistaken for a British warship and the people on the island panicked, but when he landed and told the local people of his mission, he was welcomed.
+When Whipple arrived in Bermuda, the islanders panicked because they mistook his ship for a British warship.
+But when he landed and told the local people of his mission, they welcomed him.
 He did not, however, collect any powder.
-The powder he sought was already gone.
+Someone had already taken it.

-Captain George Ord of Pennsylvania had arrived in Bermuda just a few days ahead of Whipple and had taken the powder away with him on his vessel The Lady Catherine.
-Supportive Bermudans had apparently helped load the powder and pack it off to America.
-As Whipple was dining with his Bermuda hosts, the powder was already back in Philadelphia.
+Capt.
+George Ord of Pennsylvania had arrived in Bermuda just a few days ahead of Whipple.
+He had taken the powder away with him on his vessel The Lady Catherine.
+Supportive Bermudans had helped load the powder and pack it off to America.
+As Whipple dined with his Bermuda hosts, the powder had already reached Philadelphia.

-Whipple returned to Rhode Island empty handed on October 20th and returned Washington’s letter.
+Whipple then returned to Rhode Island empty-handed on October 20th and returned Washington’s letter.
 He had not needed it.

 Abraham Whipple would later travel to France to acquire supplies for the war.
 Then as a privateer, he captured the British Jamaica fleet off the coast of Newfoundland.
 That prize would rank as one of the richest of the war.